Top ten things to know about the new Tax-Free Childcare scheme.

 6. The scheme will also be available for parents who are self-employed

 Self-employed parents will be able to get support with childcare costs in Tax-Free Childcare, unlike the current scheme (Employer-Supported Childcare) which is not available to self-employed parents.
 To support newly self-employed parents, the government is introducing a ‘start-up’ period.
 During this, self-employed parents won’t have to earn the minimum income level.

 The scheme will also be available to parents on paid sick leave and paid and unpaid statutory maternity, paternity and adoption leave.

 7. If you currently receive Employer-Supported Childcare then you can continue to do so

 You do not have to switch to Tax-Free Childcare if you do not wish to.
 Employer-Supported Childcare will continue to run.
-Parents won’t be able to register for Employer-Supported Childcare after Tax-Free Childcare is introduced in autumn 2015, but those already registered by this date will be able to continue using it for as long as their employer offers it.
+Parents won’t be able to register for Employer-Supported Childcare after Tax-Free Childcare is introduced, but those already registered by this date will be able to continue using it for as long as their employer offers it.
 However, Tax-Free Childcare will be open to more than twice as many parents as Employer-Supported Childcare.